World's oldest person dies at 116 in Japan

+Tomiko Itooka lived through world wars, pandemics as well as technological breakthroughs.

-TOKYO: The world's oldest person, Japanese woman Tomiko Itooka, has died aged 116, the city where she lived, Ashiya, announced on Saturday (Jan 4).
+TOKYO: The world's oldest person, Japanese woman Tomiko Itooka, has died aged 116, the city of Ashiya announced on Saturday (Jan 4).

 Itooka, who had four children and five grandchildren, died on Dec 29 at a nursing home where she resided since 2019, the southern city's mayor said in a statement.